-Excellence

-Community

-Diversity

-Integrity

-Knowledge

-Justice
+Excellence Community Diversity Integrity Knowledge Justice

-Accreditation
+Accreditation and Approvals

-The College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
-It is also approved for teacher training by the Indiana Department of Education and the National Council for Accreditation of Teacher Education (NCATE).
-Some academic programs are certified or approved by their professional organizations: American Art Therapy Association, American Bar Association, American Music Therapy Association, National Association of Schools of Music, and Society for Human Resource Management.
+Saint Mary-of-the-Woods College is accredited by the Higher Learning Commission.
+The College is authorized by name as an approved institution of higher education in the state of Indiana; it is also approved for teacher training by the Indiana Department of Education.
+The College participates in the National Council for State Authorization Reciprocity Agreements (NC-SARA) and is an approved Indiana NC-SARA institution; see College website for additional information about state approvals of distance education.

+Some academic programs are certified or approved by their professional associations, including: American Art Therapy Association, American Bar Association, American Music Therapy Association, Council for the Accreditation of Educator Preparation, National Association of Schools of Music, and Society for Human Resource Management.